meltoner/agrofelis/README.md

 ![Agrofelis chassis frame design and fabrication figures highlights](components/vehicle-frame/_figures/highlights_vehicle-frame.jpg)

+## Agrofelis robot wheels

+This [Agrofelis robot wheels fabrication document] describes the details of manufacturing the active 4 wheel drive system equipping the Agrofelis robotic vehicle.
+The  requirements specifications set are being documented followed with the end fabricated solution.
+The design plans, compilation procedures, assistive assets and photographs taken during the development, are being presented following a stepwise progression.
+The sub components composing four Agrofelis wheels are being indexed along with their unit price, their total cost along with references to indicative suppliers.

 ## Agrofelis Motors hub driver

 This [Motors hub driver document](components/mobility/motors_hub_driver) delves into the manufacturing and functional intricacies of a composite module tailored for controlling and sensing a pair of in-wheel motor hubs digitally, over the air.
 The documentation decomposes the different elements involved into sub-modules, into their sub elements in an organized and progressive manner.
 A detailed exposition of each component's rationale and its seamless integration with counterparts is provided, bolstered by design plans and photographic evidence of the actual implementation.
 The document offers a roadmap through the Agrofelis repository, elucidating the source file locations and the production processes underpinning the manufacturing of the Agrofelis Motors Hub Driver.
 The document presents the structural elements of the unit, the three type of PCB sub-components, the software running on the micro-controller, key tools employed in the manufacturing process and ends with a compendium of indicative suppliers to purchase the different parts.